DevExpress/devextreme-demos/JSDemos/Demos/HtmlEditor/Tables/description.md

 To enable table management with the context menu, set the [tableContextMenu](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableContextMenu/).[enabled](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableContextMenu/#enabled) property to **true**.
 In this demo, you can click the Enable Table Context Menu check box under the HtmlEditor to enable or disable the property.
 When it is enabled, right-click a table cell to open the context menu.

 [note] The context menu cannot be used to create new tables because it is only available within table boundaries.
-If you want users to create tables, make sure to add the *"insertTable"* item to the toolbar.
+If you want users to create tables, add the *"insertTable"* item to the toolbar.

 If you need to customize menu commands, override the **tableContextMenu**.[items](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableContextMenu/items/) array.
 Refer to its description for a code example.